onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 }
 ```

 Since the user's balance is not set to 0 until the very end of the function, the second (and later) invocations will still succeed, and will withdraw the balance over and over again.

-A very similar bug was one of the vulnerabilities in the DAO attack.
+!!!
+Factoid
+    A DAO is a Decentralized Autonomous Organization.
+Its goal is to codify the rules and decisionmaking apparatus of an organization, eliminating the need for documents and people in governing, creating a structure with decentralized control.

+    On June 17th 2016, [The DAO](https://www.coindesk.com/understanding-dao-hack-journalists) was hacked and 3.6 million Ether ($50 Million) were stolen using the first reentrancy attack.

+    Ethereum Foundation issued a critical update to rollback the hack.
+This resulted in Ethereum being forked into Ethereum Classic and Ethereum.

-In the example given, the best way to avoid the problem is to [use `send()` instead of `call.value()()`](./recommendations#send-vs-call-value).
-This will prevent any external code from being executed.
+In the example given, the best mitigation method is to [use `send()` instead of `call.value()()`](./recommendations#send-vs-call-value).
+This will limit any external code from being executed.

 However, if you can't remove the external call, the next simplest way to prevent this attack is to make sure you don't call an external function until you've done all the internal work you need to do: